urql-graphql/urql/docs/Populate.md

 }
 ```

-By using the `populate` exchange, you no longer need to manually specify the selection set required to update your other queries.
+By using `populateExchange`, you no longer need to manually specify the selection set required to update your other queries.
+Instead you can just add the `@populate` directive.

 ```graphql
 # With populate